 You could put the money towards your mortgage.
 However, this option will be more attractive if you are looking to eliminate your mortgage payment or if you want to eliminate your PMI.

 You could put some of the funds into an emergency fund.
 A few good options for your emergency fund are Ally and CIT Bank.
-Both will earn you a reasonable return in the range of 2.0% APY.
-CIT Bank is an especially good choice because they have flexible terms that could get you up to 2.1% APY for your emergency fund.
+Both will earn you a reasonable return in the range of 1.5% APY.
+CIT Bank has flexible terms that could get you up to 1.30% APY for your emergency fund.
 Most of us would sleep better with a fully-funded emergency fund.

 After a fully-funded emergency fund, Brad and Jonathan would look to invest the rest of the money in a taxable account.
 Likely, they would use Vanguard for this large lump sum investment.
 If you couldn’t fathom putting all of the money in the market on a single day, then make a plan and space it out.
 Don’t get caught up in your own head.